 As mentioned in the very beginning, a lot of entry-level manufacturers do that.
 This doesn’t concern just the microbrands.
 Recently, even Timex did that in the automatic version of the Marlin reissue.

-There are even companies that sell display case backs for watches that originally weren’t issued with one.
+There are even companies that sell display case backs for watches that initially weren’t issued with one.

 Display backs in dive watches